toribiodiego/thesis/docs/roadmap.md

 ---

 **Note:** Subtasks are ordered by implementation sequence.
-Update status as work progresses.
-Reference `docs/progress.md` for completed work and current context.
+Mark completed checklist items as work progresses.